olivrlee/calcite/looker.md

 You'll have a chance to review them before pushing anything to Artifact Registry or GitHub.
 Upload to Artifact Registry by running `looker-upload-artifact-registry.sh` after checking the release looks right.

-Each release will have a name like `1.21.1-looker` (if the most recent official Calcite release is `1.38`) and have a git tag `calcite-1.38.0-looker`.
+Each Looker release will have a name like `1.38.1-looker` (if the most recent official Calcite release that it is based off of is `1.38`) and have a git tag `calcite-1.38.1-looker`.

 You should make it from a branch that differs from Calcite's `master` branch in only minor ways: